-D. CalPASS-PLUS follow up for K-12 full participation (Barbara, Bill, 9/17 - will be 1st report out)
+D. CalPASS-PLUS follow up for K-12 full participation (Barbara, Bill, 12/17)

 On June 18, 2019, President's Cabinet agreed that Barbara and Bill will follow up with local K-12 districts to assure that they are fully participating in CalPASS-Plus in a timely fashion.